dylank06/Mission-to-Mars/README.md

 # Overview

-## Screape Full-Resolution Mars Hemishpere Images and Titles
+## Scrape Full-Resolution Mars Hemishpere Images and Titles

 Used BeautifulSoup and Splinter, to scrape full-resolution images of Mars’s hemispheres and the titles of those images.